State Peace and Development Council

 The SPDC consisted of eleven senior military officers.
 The members of the junta wielded a great deal more power than the cabinet ministers, who were either more-junior military officers or civilians.
-The exception was the Defence Ministry portfolio, which was in the hands of junta leader Than Shwe himself.
+The exception was the Defence Ministry portfolio, which was in the hands of junta leader Senior General Than Shwe himself.
 On 15 September 1993, it established the Union Solidarity and Development Association which was replaced by Union Solidarity and Development Party on 29 March 2010 in time for the elections.

 Although the regime retreated from the totalitarian Burmese Way to Socialism of the BSPP when it took power in 1988, the regime was widely accused of human rights abuses.
 It rejected the 1990 election results and kept Aung San Suu Kyi under house arrest until her release on 13 November 2010.
 The way the junta handled Cyclone Nargis was also internationally criticised.
 The council was officially dissolved on 30 March 2011, with the inauguration of the newly elected government, led by its former member and Prime Minister, President Thein Sein.

+Power returned to a military junta after the 2021 Myanmar coup d'état.
+The country was ruled by the State Administration Council from 2021 to 2025, and then by the State Security and Peace Commission.